prysmaticlabs/prysm/sharding/README.md

 The Ethereum Wiki’s [Sharding FAQ](https://github.com/ethereum/wiki/wiki/Sharding-FAQ) suggests pseudorandom sampling of notaries on each shard.
 The goal is so that these notaries will not know which shard they will get in advance.
 Otherwise, malicious actors could concentrate resources into a single shard and try to overtake it (See: [1% Attack](https://medium.com/@icebearhww/ethereum-sharding-and-finality-65248951f649)).

 Casper Proof of Stake (Casper [FFG](https://arxiv.org/abs/1710.09437) and [CBC](https://arxiv.org/abs/1710.09437)) makes this quite trivial because there is already a set of global validators that we can select notaries from.
-The source of randomness needs to be common to ensure that this sampling is entirely compulsory and can’t be gamed by the collators in question.
+The source of randomness needs to be common to ensure that this sampling is entirely compulsory and can’t be gamed by the notaries in question.

 In practice, the first phase of sharding will not be a complete overhaul of the network, but rather an implementation through a smart contract on the main chain known as the **Sharding Manager Contract (SMC)**.
 Its responsibility is to manage submitted collation headers and manage notaries.